e82eric/csdecompile/README.md

 end,
 { buffer=true }}
 ```
-Experimental Nuget Support:
+### Experimental Nuget Support
 I find this useful when working in a c# microservices environment where the services are deployed via nuget packages.
 When navigating code and I hit a service boundary it is really helpful to add the package for that service to the workspace and start navigating through its decompiled source alongside the original service.
 Or it is ocasionally helpful to download a package from nuget.org and navigate through it to get a understanding of its internals.

 - AddNugetSource
 - SearchNuget
 - SearchNugetAndDecompile
-- - using the provided search string this will display a list of packages found using configured nuget feed and load the containing dlls into the decompiler workspace
+  - using the provided search string this will display a list of packages found using configured nuget feed and load the containing dlls into the decompiler workspace
 - SearchNugetAndDecompileWithDependencies
 - SearchNugetFromLocation
 - ClearNugetDirectory

 ![WindowsTerminal_Un7TD4y2hy](https://github.com/e82eric/csdecompile/assets/811029/20790a4a-fb94-4ff7-af3b-22cc2a746a71)

-Stack Trace Helpers
+### Stack Trace Helpers
 - ParseStackTrace
   - ParseStackTrace will format and syntax highlight a visually selected stack trace
 - FindMethodByFilePath